 The second semester will focus on reading and discussing novels within small groups.
 Students will read a novel for 3rd quarter with one group, and then a different novel during 4th quarter with a different group.
-Third quarter novels need to be Newbery Medal winners owing to the fact that the novel project is a "90 Second N to the fact that the novel project is a "90 Second Newbery Film."
+Third quarter novels need to be Newbery Medal winners owing to the fact that the novel project is a "90 Second Newbery Film."
 4th quarter novels have no requirement other than good literature.